Note: This document references views and actions that are only available to Echo Administrators

 In this second example, the file uses an External ID for both the parent (column "B") and the student (column "C").
 Because the school used External IDs from their SIS when creating the student and parent accounts, exporting the needed data from the SIS to create the import file was relatively simple.

-IMPORTANT NOTE: If a separate parent domain is used, or if the parent is in a different domain than the student, an additional "Observee Domain ID" column may be required.
+IMPORTANT NOTE: If a separate parent domain is used, or if the parent is in a different domain than the student, an additional "Observee Domain ID" (the domain ID of where the student is located) column may be required.

 Echo provides three options for identifying the target parent and student accounts.
 Because most SISs already associate the student and parent, the simplest way to create an observer/observee association file is to export the data from the SIS.
 Choose the data options based on what can be exported from your SIS.
 In some cases, it might be necessary to update user accounts or use spreadsheet formulas to convert the exported data into a formula that can be used for the import file.